-The employer must check employment verification and ensure Sections 2 and 3 of the Form I-9 are properly filled out, too.
-Employers must complete Section 2 of Form I-9 by examining first-hand evidence (only original, unexpired documents) of identity and employment eligibility within three (3) business days of the date employment begins.
+The employer also must check employment verification and ensure Sections 2 and 3 of the Form I-9 are properly filled out.
+Employers must complete Section 2 of Form I-9 by examining first-hand evidence—only original, unexpired documents—of identity and employment eligibility within three business days of the date employment begins.

-The employee must be physically present and his or her original documents must be reviewed in-person.
-The employee who reviews the original documents must sign section 2 of the I-9.
+The employee must be physically present and their original documents must be reviewed in-person.
+The employee who reviews the original documents must sign Section 2 of the I-9.

 The form verifies that you have checked two approved forms of identification that prove the employee is legally authorized to work in the United States.

-Employers or their authorized representative need to fill out section 3 when reverifying that an employee is eligible to work in the US.
-When rehiring an employee within three years of the date the I-9 was originally completed, employers have the option of completing a new I-9 form or completing section 3.
+Employers or their authorized representatives need to fill out Section 3 when reverifying that an employee is eligible to work in the United States.
+When rehiring an employee within three years of the date the I-9 was originally completed, employers have the option of completing a new I-9 form or completing Section 3.

 Periodically, you need to audit the I-9 forms to ensure that you have a completed form for every employee.
-You need to check for veracity and completeness and save evidence of the auditing and of any training that staff members completing or storing the I-9s have received.
+You must check for veracity and completeness, and save evidence of the auditing and of any training that staff members completing or storing the I-9s have received.
 Therefore, it's important to keep all employee I-9s, and the accompanying documentation, in a separate personnel file.

 This protects your employees' privacy and also saves the employer from potentially having to answer additional questions that are raised by the contents of the employee personnel file.
-You might unwittingly open up your company to increased investigation by USCIS employees.
-Avoid this.
+Therefore, it is important to avoid opening up your company to an increased investigation by USCIS employees.

-The current trend is that ICE is increasing its enforcement efforts.
-Employers have increasingly faced criminal charges levied on managers, owners, and HR staff members for failure to properly complete and store I-9 forms for every employee.
+Due to ICE's enforcement efforts, employers have increasingly faced criminal charges levied on managers, owners, and human resources (HR) staff members for failure to properly complete and store I-9 forms for every employee.
 Businesses have increasingly received significant fines and been debarred.
 It is, therefore, imperative that employers make it a priority to ensure that these forms are accurately filled out, maintained, and stored to protect the company and its employees from penalties, which can be costly.